Givers supports and pays people caring for their loved ones.

 Reviewed by

-Get paid through Medicaid in New Jersey
+Get paid through New Jersey Medicaid

-Medicaid is a joint federal and state program that provides health coverage to eligible low-income individuals, including families, seniors, and people with disabilities.
-Medicaid waivers allow states to offer additional services and benefits not typically covered under Medicaid by "waiving" certain federal requirements to provide more tailored support to specific populations, such as those needing long-term care.
+Medicaid is a joint federal and state program that provides health coverage to eligible low-income individuals.
+This includes families, seniors, and people with disabilities.

 can you get paid?